 Herb Gardening for your DIY Beauty Products

 There are many ways to use fresh herbs in your diy beauty products.
 When you begin your herb gardening adventure, please remember that what goes ON your herbs will also go on your skin.
 Avoid using chemical sprays on your herbs.
-I have found that most bugs really don’t care for herbs and will leave them alone without any chemical additions.
+I have found that most bugs really don’t care for herbs and will leave them alone without any chemical additions (check out my post about herbs that keep bugs away for more info about that!).
 The strong aroma and flavor of fresh herbs is usually not all that appealing to bugs.
 Please consider allowing some of your harvest to go to flower at the end of the season.
 Pollinators LOVE herb flowers and you will be blessed with numerous bees and butterflies if you leave a few stalks behind for them!

 Rosemary: This herb has slightly astringent properties which make it helpful in your skin and hair care routine.
 It contains a number of nutrients including iron, calcium, vitamins and antioxidants.
 Rosemary has powerful disinfectant and antiseptic properties that make it useful when trying to treat acne and oily skin conditions.
 You can steep fresh rosemary in hot water and use the resulting ‘tea’ as a rinse for oily hair or grind it up in a scrub and use on your skin.
 Check out my Lemon and Rosemary hand scrub which makes a great homemade gift for gardeners!
 This is a rather good sized, woody bush that needs full sun and a decent amount of room to grow.